mecachisenros/cf-civicrm/docs/processors.md

 ### Event Participants

-The CiviCRm Participant processor provides the ability to add event registration, both free and paid, to a form.
+The CiviCRM Participant processor provides the ability to add event registration, both free and paid, to a form.
 If multiple registrations are provided, use one processor per event.
 For free events the processor can work on it's own, for paid events use alongside the Line Item and Order processors.

 ![CFC Participant Processor](./images/cfc-participant-processor.png)

 ### Price Set Line Items

 The CiviCRM Line Item connects Caldera form fields to Line Items in a price set to record transaction details.
 When using the CiviCRM Membership Processor or the CiviCRM Event Participant processor you can connect the contributions details to the membership or participant record.
-Once the membership or participant processor is setup a unique variable ID is created and available for selection in the Line Item processor to connect these two entities.
+Once the Membership or Participant processor is setup a unique variable ID is created and available for selection in the Line Item processor to connect these two entities.

 ![CiviCRM Line Item with Memberhips Processor](./images/civicrm-line-item-with-membership-processor.jpg)